Stability of symmetric spaces of noncompact type under Ricci flow: The geometry of symmetric spaces

 \subsection{Introduction}

 We give a short introduction to the geometry of symmetric spaces.
 More detailed expositions can be found e.g. in \cite{Hel}, \cite{Ebe}, \cite{Bal}, \ldots

 Let $(M, \ov g)$ be a Riemannian manifold and $p \in M$.
 We call an isometry $\Phi : M \to M$ with $\Phi(p) = p$, a \emph{reflection} at $p$, if $d \Phi_p = - \id_{T_pM}$. $M$ is called a \emph{(globally) symmetric space}, if it admits a reflection at every point.
-A Riemannian manifold which locally admits a reflection at every point is called a $\emph{locally symmetric space}$.
+If $M$ admits a local reflection at every point, then $M$ is called a $\emph{locally symmetric space}$.
 Every locally symmetric space is the quotient of a simply connected symmetric space by a properly discontinuous group action and vice versa.

-Assume now that $M$ is simply connected and choose a basepoint $p_0 \in M$.
-Denote by $G$ the connected component of its isometry group and by $K < G$ the isotropy group at $p_0$, i.e. the stabilizer subgroup of $p_0$.
-Then $M = G/K$ where we identify $p_0$ with $1 \cdot K$.
+If $M$ is globally symmetric, then its isometry group acts transitively on the points of $M$.
+Moreover, the curvature tensor is parallel, $\nabla \Rm \equiv 0$, on every locally symmetric space.

+Assume now that $M$ is simply connected.
 We call $M$ \emph{irreducible}, if it does not split as a product $M = M' \times M''$.
 In this case, $M$ is automatically Einstein.
 If the Einstein constant is zero, then $M$ is isometric to Euclidean space.
-If it is positive, then $M$ is compact and $M$ is said to be of \emph{compact type} and if it is negative, then $M$ is diffeomorphic to $\IR^n$ and $M$ is said to be of \emph{noncompact type}.
+If it is positive, then $M$ has non-negative sectional curvature and is compact and $M$ is said to be of \emph{compact type} and if it is negative, then $M$ has non-positive sectional curvature and is diffeomorphic to $\IR^n$ and $M$ is said to be of \emph{noncompact type}.
 By the de Rham Decomposition Theorem, every simply connected symmetric space splits uniquely as the product

 of irreducible factors $M_i$.
 Generally, we say that a locally symmetric space is of compact (resp. noncompact) type, if all factors in the de Rham decomposition of its universal cover are of compact (resp. noncompact) type.